 In 2012, Mark Zuckerberg reportedly earned about $770,000 from his Facebook salary and bonuses, according to Forbes.
 The following year, he slashed his annual salary to $1.

 Although the billionaire entrepreneur isn’t earning a big salary for his day job, the company pays for some significant expenses.

 The Guardian reported that financial allocation for his security this year is rising from $10 million to $14 million to “address safety concerns due to specific threats” directly related to his job.

 Mark Zuckerberg possesses more wealth than most people will ever see.
 Rather than keep his money to himself, however, he plans to give much of it away.

-In 2010, Zuckerberg signed The Giving Pledge.
-The brainchild of Bill Gates and Warren Buffett, The Giving Pledge calls for wealthy people to give most of their money to charitable causes.
+In 2015, Zuckerberg and his wife, Priscilla Chan, signed The Giving Pledge.
+The brainchild of Bill Gates, Melinda French Gates and Warren Buffett, The Giving Pledge calls for wealthy people to give most of their money to charitable causes.

-In November 2015, Zuckerberg and his wife, Priscilla Chan, had their first child, Max.
-Zuckerberg reiterated his philanthropic intentions in a letter to his daughter.
-In the letter, the couple introduced the Chan Zuckerberg Initiative, which focuses on causes like personalized learning, curing disease and connecting people.
+In November 2015, the Zuckerbergs had their first child, daughter Maxima.
+He reiterated his philanthropic intentions in a letter to his daughter that outlined her parents’ hopes for her future and that of her generation.
+In the letter, the couple introduced the Chan Zuckerberg Initiative, which focuses on the causes of personalized learning, curing disease and connecting people.

 In August 2017, the couple announced that they had welcomed their second daughter, August.